-- What does it mean when it says "Have your say"? - What other ways are there to have your voice heard on issues important to you? - Find a local example of one of the ways people have their voices heard.
+- What other ways are there to have your voice heard on issues important to you? - Find an example of one of the ways people have their voices heard.
 What was the issue?
 How were they making their voice heard?
 Were they successful?